- Outreach and Impact

 - My Science

-Students can apply to dental school with any major, as long as the required courses are taken.
+Students can apply to dental school with any major, as long as the required pre-requisite coursework is complete.
 You should choose a major that interests you.
 The Biology and BioHealth science majors have pre-dental options, however all majors in the college of science contain the majority of pre-requisite coursework for dental school.

 What are the required courses for dental school?

-Generally these include a year each of General Chemistry, General Biology, General Physics and Organic Chemistry; OHSU also requires a year of Anatomy and Physiology and a course in Biochemistry.
+Requirements generally include a year each of General Chemistry, General Biology, General Physics and Organic Chemistry; OHSU also requires a year of Anatomy & Physiology and a course in Biochemistry.
 Students should research individual dental schools for specific pre-requisite information.

 Will I have a pre-dental advisor?